Powerbyte7/ThankmasOverlay/README.md

 cargo run
 ```

 For deployments I've set up a barbones Dockerfile.
-The resulting image is only 6mb.
+The resulting image is really small because it uses `FROM scratch`.

 ```bash
 docker build .